-Adam Graham began studying impressionist painting under the guidance of his father, painter Bob Graham who was a longtime pupil of Henry Hensche.
+Painter and artist, Adam Graham began studying impressionist painting under the guidance of his father, artist Bob Graham who was a longtime pupil of Henry Hensche.
 Adam moved from his home town of New Orleans in 1999 to further study the Henshe impressionist method at the Cape Cod School of Art under the tutelage of Lois Griffel.
-His interest is in using the principles learned painting en plein air for the last 11 years and applying them to new and original motifs.
+His interest is in using the principles learned painting en plein air and applying them to new and original motifs.
 Artificial light at twilight is Graham’s main focus.
 The time of day when the world takes on an indigo glow and is punctuated with glimmering street lights.
 Dark shapes take on new form and the ordinary world becomes a waking lucid dream.